WPManageNinja/fluent-affiliate-docs/guide/integrations/givewp-integration-with-fluentaffiliate.md

+---
+title: GiveWP Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with GiveWP.
+Set up affiliate commissions for donation campaigns and track affiliate performance in your fundraising efforts.
+---

 # GiveWP Integration with FluentAffiliate

 Integrating GiveWP with the FluentAffiliate plugin helps you to manage affiliates of your donation campaigns, memberships, and course purchases.